 > Novel Encounters

-10 Great Fiction Reads
+Novel Encounters: 10 Great Fiction Reads

 From Some of Our Favourite Writers / BY Nathalie Atkinson

-With so many big new books from our some of our favourite authors, the fall fiction season is an embarrassment of riches.
+With so many big new books from some of our favourite authors, the fall fiction season is an embarrassment of riches.
 New thriller The Residence from Canada’s own Andrew Pyper, for example, is a chilling supernatural tale set in the 19th-century White House, while Ruth Ware’s psychological suspense story One by One takes inspiration from an Agatha Christie classic.
 Ann Cleeves’ acerbic DCI Vera Stanhope is back on the case in The Darkest Evening, exploring family secrets close to home.
 And at 83, detective novelist Peter Lovesey marks the 50th anniversary of his first novel with The Finisher.

 Obsessive Book Buyers: Zoomer editors have carefully curated our book coverage to ensure you find the perfect read.
 We may earn a commission on books you buy by clicking on the cover image.

 1>The Company We Keep

 It’s not a far-flung locale that throws this disparate group together, just a shared need for the comfort of strangers in the humble back room of a local café.
 Hazzley, disconsolate and still grappling with widowhood, starts a weekly grief discussion group.
 Its members don’t initially share the whole story of their loss, but each has a capacity for reinvention.
 As she did in her acclaimed novel Tell, poet and essayist Itani is wise about capturing the ordinary drama of different lives.
 It’s large in scope yet an intimate illustration of E.M.
 Forster’s edict: only connect.

 2>The Queen of Tuesday